 Deciduous, Evergreen, Shrubs

+Thought of as drought-tolerant shrubs in much of the West, this huge genus—the largest in the mint family—includes many species of shrubs and perennials that need moderate to regular water.
+In recent years, scores of new species and selections have appeared in Western nurseries, many tender varieties that are even being offered as annuals in cold-winter climates.
 All sages have square stems and whorls of two-lipped flowers, either distinctly spaced along flower stalks or so tightly crowded that they look like one dense spike; some species have branched inflorescences.
 Flower colors range from white and yellow through salmon and pink to scarlet and pure red, from pale lavender to true blue and darkest purple.
 A few sages have fragrant blossoms.
 Many have aromatic foliage.
-Sages attract hummingbirds, bees, butterflies.Salvia greggii

-Rounded plant, branching from base; typically grows 1–4 ft. high and wide.
-Slender, hairy stems are closely set with glossy green, 3/4–1 1/4-in.-long leaves that vary in shape from rounded to linear.
+Evergreen or deciduous shrub, native to southwest Texas and north-central Mexico.
+Rounded plant, branching from the base; typically grows to 1–4 ft. tall and wide.
+Slender, hairy stems are closely set with glossy green leaves that vary in shape from rounded to linear.
 Blooms throughout summer and fall, bearing 1/4–1-in. flowers on 3–6-in. stems, in colors ranging from deep purplish red through true red to various rose and pink shades to white.
+(Varieties sold as S. greggii with flowers in shades of orange, orange-red, or yellow actually belong with S. x jamensis.)
 To keep plants tidy and free blooming, prune and remove dead flower stems frequently.
 Before new spring growth begins, shorten and shape plants, removing dead wood.
 Good low hedge.
-Be sure to give some shade in hottest areas.'Alba'
+Replace plants every 4 or 5 years, when they become woody and unproductive.
+Drought-tolerant but does best with moderate water.
+Full sun or partial shade (be sure to give some shade in hottest climates).